Greer Shephard

-Greer Shephard is an American television producer and director.
-She was an executive producer on the FX series Nip/Tuck.
-She is also an executive producer on the TNT series, The Closer.
-Along with Michael M. Robin, Shephard created the Shephard/Robin production company which produces the Ryan Murphy-created Nip/Tuck and Popular.
-Shephard is an executive producer of TNT's The Closer spinoff series Major Crimes.
+Greer Shephard (born 16 March 1967) is an American television producer, showrunner and director.

+Early Career

 In 1991, she joined ABC to serve as vice president of drama programming.
 She ultimately left in 1997.
 In 1998, she and director Michael M. Robin launched The Shephard/Robin Company with a commitment deal at Buena Vista TV Productions.
 In 2001, both Shephard along with Robin, after three years who had served at Disney, joined Warner Bros.
 Television, who then had a strong relationship with the studio since then through the Shephard/Robin production company.

+Work

+Shepherd formed The Shephard/Robin Company with Michael M. Robin in 1998.
+Their producing success included Nip/Tuck, The Closer, Major Crimes and Popular.
+Together they showran the neo-western series Longmire.
+The show was subsequently cancelled by A&E in 2014, but revived by Netflix for a further two seasons.

+Awards

+Shepherd won the Golden Globe in 2005 for the series, Nip/Tuck.